mi-vadim/awesome-interview/mysql/middle.md

-**Partitioning in MySQL:**
+**Advanced Joins**
-- Discuss the concept of partitioning in MySQL tables.
+ - Explain a self-join and provide a practical example of when it might be used.
-- When would you consider using partitioning for a large dataset?
+ - How would you perform a cross join and what are the implications?

-**High Availability and Replication:**
+**Index Management**
-- Explain how MySQL replication works and its role in achieving high availability.
+ - Discuss clustered vs non-clustered indexes.
-- Discuss scenarios where MySQL replication might be suitable or unsuitable.
+ - How would you decide between using a clustered index and a non-clustered index for a particular scenario?

-**MySQL Triggers:**
+**Performance Tuning**
-- What are MySQL triggers, and how can they be used?
+ - What are some common ways to optimize SQL queries?
-- Discuss potential use cases and considerations when implementing triggers.
+ - Provide an example of a poorly performing query and how you would improve it.

-**Optimistic vs. Pessimistic Locking:**
+**Stored Procedures**
-- Compare optimistic and pessimistic locking in MySQL.
+ - What is a stored procedure in SQL and its advantages?
-- When would you choose one locking strategy over the other?
+ - How would you handle errors in stored procedures?

-**Common Table Expressions (CTEs):**
+**Triggers**
-- Explain the use of Common Table Expressions in MySQL.
+ - Explain what triggers are and their use cases.
-- Provide an example of a scenario where CTEs can simplify complex queries.
+ - How can you prevent recursive triggers?

-**MySQL Performance Schema:**
+**Advanced Subqueries**
-- Discuss the MySQL Performance Schema and its role in performance monitoring.
+ - What are correlated subqueries?
-- How can you use the Performance Schema to identify performance bottlenecks?
+ - Provide an example of a query using a correlated subquery.

-**Handling Large Datasets:**
+**Data Integrity**
-- Strategies for efficiently handling large datasets in MySQL.
+ - Explain the concept of ACID in the context of databases.
-- How can you optimize memory usage and processing speed for large queries?
+ - How do constraints ensure data integrity?

-**Character Sets and Collations:**
+**Database Design**
-- Explain the importance of character sets and collations in MySQL.
+ - What are the principles of good database design?
-- Discuss scenarios where choosing the right character set is crucial.
+ - How would you redesign a poorly performing database?

-**Database Sharding in MySQL:**
+**Backup and Recovery**
-- Discuss strategies for implementing database sharding in a MySQL application.
+ - Discuss the strategies for database backup.
-- What challenges may arise when implementing sharding, and how can they be mitigated?
+ - How would you restore a database from a backup file?

-**MySQL JSON Data Type:**
+**Replication**
-- Explain the MySQL JSON data type and its advantages.
+ - Explain database replication and its benefits.
-- How can you query and manipulate JSON data in MySQL?
+ - How would you set up and manage replication?